bruna-genz/Capsule_Wardrobe/README.md

 - Ruby on Rails;

 ## Getting Started
 Open [this link](https://agile-sea-56583.herokuapp.com/) and create an account.
-Next, upload images of the items you selected to compose your capsule wardrope and categorize them.
+Next, upload images of the items you selected to compose your capsule wardrobe and categorize them.
 From there, you will be able to create looks and classify them in a way that works better for you.

 ## Installation